fujidana/vscode-spec-command/README.md

 _cited from [CSS - Certified Scientific Software](https://www.certif.com) homepage._

-This is not the official one developed by Certified Scientific Software.
+Note that the extention is not the official one developed by Certified Scientific Software.
-Use [GitHub issues](https://github.com/fujidana/vscode-spec/issues) for bug reports and feature requests about the extension.
+Use [GitHub issues](https://github.com/fujidana/vscode-spec-command/issues) for bug reports and feature requests about the extension.

 ## NOTICE for previous version users

+Recent versions of __spec__ language support (`vscode-spec`) becames to support both __spec__ command files and __spec__ log files.
+However, it may be not a rare cases in which files of either kind are only opened in a workspace.
+VS Code loads the extension into memory at the first time a file of which a kind the extension supports is being opened and thus, building independent extensions based on the file type looks a better implementation mannaer.
+For this reason (and also for another reasons such as ease of maintenance and expandability to new features), the developer has decided to split the extension into two; one is for __spec__ command files (both the exention identifier and language identifier are `spec-command`) and the other is for __spec__ log file (`spec-log`).
+This document is for the former extension.

+If one has configuration items that start with `vscode-spec` in _setting.json_ files, replace them with `spec-command`.
+The original identifier, `vscode-spec`, will be used as an extension pack that bundles both the split extensions.

-The language identifier of __spec__ command files are changed from `spec` to `spec-macro` at v1.3.0 and again to `spec-cmd` at v1.4.0.
+The language identifier of __spec__ command files was also renamed `spec-command` in v1.5.0 (it was `spec` in the versions earlier than v1.3.0, `spec-macro` in v1.3.0, and `spec-cmd` in v1.4.0).
+If one associates __spec__ command files with different file extension from the default value, replate the identifier in _settings.json_.

+Sorry for inconvenence.

-The following identifiers in the extension settings are deprecated at v1.2.0:
+The following identifiers in the extension settings are deprecated at v1.2.0 and removed at v1.5.0:

 * `vscode-spec.mnemonic.motor.labels`
 * `vscode-spec.mnemonic.motor.descriptions`
 * `vscode-spec.mnemonic.counter.labels`
 * `vscode-spec.mnemonic.motor.descriptions`

-and the following identifiers are provided instead:

-* `vscode-spec.mnemonic.motors`
-* `vscode-spec.mnemonic.counters`

-If you registered motor and counter mnemonics in the extension settings in the older version, please manually copy those values in the deprecated identifiers to the new identifiers.
-Read also __Extension Settings__ section below.
-Sorry for inconvenence.

 ## Features

-### Features for __spec__ command files

 * __Diagnostics__ - syntax check
 * __Syntax highlighting__ - colorizing symbols using a grammer